Launching and Running Elastic CI Stack for AWS

 Prerequisites and requirements

-Most Elastic CI Stack features are supported on both Linux and Windows. the following AMIs can be built and deployed to all the supported regions:
+Most Elastic CI Stack features are supported on both Linux and Windows.
+The following AMIs are available in all the supported regions:

 - Amazon Linux 2 (64-bit x86)